rticommunity/rticonnextdds-examples/examples/connext_dds/dynamic_data_skip_serialization/README.md

 This example implements a simple recording application that uses the DynamicData API to receive data in CDR format and directly record it in a file.
-The example also provides an replay option that reads the data buffers from the file and publishes them back.
+The example also provides a replay option that reads the data buffers from the file and publishes them back.
 For convenience, an option to publish a few samples to test the record and replay functionality is also provided.